 - You must require the employee to return excess reimbursements within a reasonable and specific period of time, depending on the circumstances.
 If employees are not required to turn in excess amounts, these amounts must be included in their income and they increase the cost of the bene

 If all three of these requirements are not met, the plan is determined by the IRS not to be accountable.

 Excess reimbursement is reimbursement greater than allowable amounts.
 If the employee doesn't return excess reimbursements within a reasonable period of time, these excess amounts are taxable to the employee.
-The most common circumstance would be a case in which you give an employee an advance before she leaves for a trip, and her expenses during the trip are less than the amount advanced.
+The most common circumstance would be a case in which you give an employee an advance before they leave for a trip, and the expenses during the trip are less than the amount advanced.

 A reasonable period of time for a return of excess reimbursements is determined by the IRS as, for example: